brigadecore/blog/CONTRIBUTING.md

 Notice the `Author` and `Signed-off-by` lines match.
 If they don't, the PR will be rejected by the automated DCO check.

+---

+## Blog Posts

+Blog posts PRs are reviewed by the [Brigade Team](./CODEOWNERS) and require approval from maintainers before merge.